-The Notes are unsecured obligations, will mature on September 15, 2025, and will bear interest at the rate of 5.75% per year, with interest payable semi-annually, beginning on September 15, 2017.
+The Notes are unsecured obligations, will mature on September 15, 2025, and bear interest at the rate of 5.75% per year, with interest payable semi-annually, beginning on September 15, 2017 with respect to the Additional Notes.
 The Company may redeem all or part of the Notes at any time prior to March 15, 2020 (subject to a customary "equity claw" redemption right) at 100% of the principal amount redeemed plus a "make-whole" premium.
 Thereafter the Company may redeem all or part of the Notes at annually declining redemption premiums until March 15, 2023, at and after which date the redemption price will be equal to 100% of the principal amount redeemed.